Russian disinformation: Social media platforms and the internet

 As social media gained prominence in the 2010s, Russia began to use platforms such as Facebook, Twitter, Reddit, and YouTube to spread disinformation.
 Russian web brigades and bots, typically operated by Russia's Internet Research Agency (IRA), were commonly used to disseminate disinformation throughout these social media channels.
 In late 2017 Facebook estimated that as many as 126 million of its users had seen content from Russian disinformation campaigns on its platform.
 Twitter stated that it had found 36,000 Russian bots spreading tweets related to the 2016 United States elections.
 Russia has used social media to destabilize former Soviet states such as Ukraine and Western nations such as France and Spain.
 It has been suggested that since 2019, Russian-sponsored troll accounts and bots have formed and taken over prominent left-wing and right-wing subreddits on Reddit, such as the antiwar, greenandpleasant, and aboringdystopia subreddits, "suggest[ing] a Russian-led attempt to antagonize and influence Americans online, which is still ongoing."
 Canadian subreddits have also been directly targeted by Russia.

 Social media companies have moved to limit Russian disinformation on their platforms.
 In October 2019, Facebook moved to take down accounts connected to Yevgeny Prigozhin used to interfere with African political affairs.
 Cameron Hudson, a senior fellow of the Africa Center at the Atlantic Council at the time, said Russia's aim is to make its presence felt in the same way it did during the Cold War, but with a much smaller investment using disinformation campaigns.

-In 2020, the US State Department identified several "proxy sites" used by Russian state actors "to create and amplify false narratives."
-These sites include the Strategic Culture Foundation, New Eastern Outlook, Crimea-based news agency NewsFront and SouthFront, a website targeted at "military enthusiasts, veterans, and conspiracy theorists."
+In 2020, the United States State Department identified several "proxy sites" used by Russian state actors "to create and amplify false narratives".
+These sites include the Strategic Culture Foundation, New Eastern Outlook, Crimea-based news agency NewsFront, and SouthFront, a website targeted at "military enthusiasts, veterans, and conspiracy theorists".
 Russian influence operations, such as the Pravda network, have increasingly spread content that serves as training data for large language models in order to influence the output produced by popular chatbots.